untoldengine/UntoldEngine/docs/API/GettingStarted.md

 ## Loading a Remote Streamed Scene

-To streame a remote scene, you use the same function `setEntityStreamedScene()` but provide a url to your manifest json file.
+To stream a remote scene, use the same `setEntityStreamScene(...)` API with a URL to your manifest JSON file.

 ```swift
 // Remote manifest (downloaded and cached on demand)